frenchlam/wine_pred_CDSW/README.md

     Once the session is launched run :
     - `!git fetch origin`
     - `!git checkout CML`

-  2. Create an Environment Variable describing the bucket linked to CDP environement of the workspace

-    a.
-Find the bucket :
-    In the CDP console go to [NAME OF YOUR ENV]-> "Data Lake"-> "Cloud Storage"and copy the bucket name

-    b.
-Create an Environement Variable with containing the bucket name.
-    - Go to "Settings" -> "Engine" -> "Environmental Variables"
-    - Create an env variable called "ENV_BUCKET" and give it the path of your environement bucket

 #### FOR CDSW
   Make sure that: